ravipatelxyz/orthopedic-implant-identifier/README.md

-Repository corresponding to the paper [https://pubs.rsna.org/doi/abs/10.1148/ryai.2021200183?journalCode=ai](Automated Identification of Orthopedic Implants on Radiographs using Deep Learning)
+Repository corresponding to the paper [Automated Identification of Orthopedic Implants on Radiographs using Deep Learning](https://pubs.rsna.org/doi/abs/10.1148/ryai.2021200183?journalCode=ai)

 # OrthoNet
 ## Developing a neural network to identify the model of orthopedic implant in an x-ray image